4.6 Access to quality services

 Every person living in Luxembourg is eligible for welfare aid in order to live in human dignity.
 The conditions and procedures for obtaining welfare aid are established by the 2009 law on welfare service.
 Welfare aid is granted by the Social Office on the local level (see: Social Services).

-Secondary school pupils from low income households can apply for flat-rate vouchers to buy school supplies and for an annual subsidy.
+Secondary school pupils from low-income households can apply for flat-rate vouchers to buy school equipment and for an annual subsidy.
 Granting depends on the number of parents, household income and the number of children in the household.

 Costs of living allowance (allocation de vie chère)

-The National Solidarity Fund (Fonds national de solidarité) grants costs of living allowance to support low income households.
+The National Solidarity Fund (Fonds national de solidarité) grants a cost-of-living benefit and since 2023 an energy allowance to support low-income households.
 The amount depends on the composition of the household and on its revenue.

 Further provisions do not exclusively address young people in poverty or at risk of poverty.
 However they are worth mentioning, since they make an important contribution to the social balance: